 Gum tissue becomes sore: the gum tissue where the tooth is lost tends to become sore and a source of discomfort as it becomes the new match to the adjacent teeth since there is no tooth.

 Jawbone volume begins to shrink: since there is no tooth in place, the jawbone volume begins to shrink since there is no activity of chewing thus the roots in this area (where the tooth is lost) are not stimulate.
-Regaining the jawbones volume is very difficult, and even with the advance in technology regarding bone grafting techniques, it is impossible to duplicate the previous gum and bone tissue.
+Regaining the volume of the jawbone is very difficult, and even with the advance in technology regarding bone grafting-techniques, it is impossible to duplicate the previous gum and bone tissue.

 What is a Dental Implant?

 If you lose a tooth now and visit the dentist’s office, he or she will recommend you to have a dental implant.
 A Dental implant is an artificial tooth root (titanium post) that is surgically put into the jawbone to allow the dentist to mount a replacement tooth.
 Dental implants provide the support that is needed for replacement teeth or bridges.
 They also ensure that jawbone volume is not lost as they transit the stimulations from chewing to the jawbone.